Adewunmi-Joshua/cloud-practitioner-journey/aws-storage-services.md

 ### Let’s talk about Object Storage

-Object storage is a cloud-based architecture that allows you to store a large amount of mostly unstructured data, which can be videos, images, and so on.
+Object storage is a cloud-based way to store a large amount of data, mostly unstructured data like videos, images, and so on.

-All these objects come with an ID, attributes, and metadata for the purpose of retrieval.
-But all these are not stored in a folder format.
-Instead, they are stored together in a single data pool (data lake).
+All these objects come with an ID, attributes, and metadata to help you find and manage them.
+One important thing is that they are not stored in folders like the way we store files on our computer.
+Instead, they are stored together in a single storage space.

 ---

 ### Understanding Objects

-Let me clarify this very well.
+Let me explain this very well.

-An object is just a file we all store on our system every day.
-It can be a media file, document, text file, internet file, or programming file, and so on.
+An object is just a file we store on our system every day.
+It can be a media file, document, text file, or even programming files.

-All these files come with:

-- **ID (Identifier)**: This provides a unique identity for the file.
+Each object comes with:

+- **ID** – this is the unique identifier of the file
-- **Metadata**: This provides more details about the file, like the date it was created, size, and other properties.
+- **Metadata** – this gives more details about the file like date created, size, etc.
-- **Attributes**: These also provide additional information about the file.
+- **Attributes** – also gives extra information about the file

 ---

 ### Types of Data

-Objects can come in two different forms:
+Objects can come in two forms:

 **Structured Data**
-This is data that is organized in a table format (rows and columns), like a database.
+This is data arranged in rows and columns like a table (database).

 **Unstructured Data**
-This is data that does not follow a row and column format, such as:
+This is data that does not follow rows and columns like:

+- Images
-- Media files
+- Videos
 - Text files
 - Social media posts
 - Sensor data
-- Customer interaction data

 Object storage is mainly designed for **unstructured data**.